 Purdue has a rich history of innovation and leadership in the field of computer science, starting with the visionary creation of the nation’s first degree-granting computer science program in 1962.

 Since then, the department has played an important and continuing role in shaping this rapidly evolving field.
-This evolution has been marked by several waves and at least a couple of tsunamis, including the creation of the internet, then the world-wide-web, cloud computing, and most recently the AI revolution.
+This evolution has been marked by several waves, including the creation of the internet, the worldwide web, cloud computing, and most recently the AI revolution.